 The next morning we took a local marine biologist up on the offer to show us around an Ediacarin fossil site.
-Apparently, the fossils on Nilpena Station may hold the key to the genesis of modern life (although we were told no links to human life were proven, just logically assumed).
+Apparently, the fossils on Nilpena Station may hold the key to the genesis of modern life.
 The site dates back 550 million years, back when Australia was a sea and still joined with Antartica.
 Storms would bury all the little creatures on the sea floor with sand, but their imprint remained.
 Years later, two tectonic plates around the Flinders Ranges collided creating 50km high mountains which eroded over time to make some of these fossils visible today.

 They show the first filter-feeding creatures, the first mouth-to-anus (hehe) feeders and the first creatures to freely move around the sea floor.
 Matt, our guide was incredibly informative, although he made it clear that the site, having only been recognised in 2004, still offers more questions than answers, and many of the creatures are still to be named.
 The researchers can only visit the site for about two months in winter every year, but are hoping to gain UNESCO World Heritage listing and create a living museum, similar to the major fossil site in Canada’s Rocky Mountains.